Table of Contents (click to expand)

 The Origin Of “Austria”

 The country of “Austria” dates back more than 1,000 years, to 996 AD, but the word itself has even older roots.
 In Medieval Latin, Marchia Austriaca means Eastern borderland, and as many of you geography buffs know, Austria is directly to the east of Germany.
-In Old High German, which followed Latin roots, this area was referred to as Ostarreich, meaning “Eastern Kingdom” (Ostar – Eastern, Reich – Kingdom).
+In Old High German, this area was referred to as Ostarrîchi, meaning “Eastern Realm” (Ostar – Eastern, rîchi – Realm).

-This was the name used during the reign of Charlemagne, and Austria was at the far eastern edge of this area.
+The region had been part of the eastern frontier of Charlemagne’s empire in the 8th and 9th centuries, though the name Ostarrîchi itself was first documented in 996 AD, nearly 200 years after Charlemagne’s death.
 In modern German, Austria is now called Österreich.
 Given the phonetic pronunciation of Ost, it is natural that the eventual spelling became “Aust”, particularly for other countries, who tend to prefer spelling things in the same way as they sound.
 In Austria and Germany, however, the original Österreich is still used.

 The Origin Of “Australia”